rails/rails/guides/source/active_record_querying.md

 By default, records are fetched in ascending order of the primary key.
 The `:start` option allows you to configure the first ID of the sequence whenever the lowest ID is not the one you need.
 This would be useful, for example, if you wanted to resume an interrupted batch process, provided you saved the last processed ID as a checkpoint.

-For example, to send newsletters only to users with the primary key starting from 2000:
+For example, to send newsletters only to customers with the primary key starting from 2000:

 ```ruby
 Customer.find_each(start: 2000) do |customer|